top of page

 Therapy for Grief & Loss

-On the outside, you're steady while you groove in and out of each day.
-Wearing a mask to reduce your risk of exposure to COVID-19 is one thing, but wearing the mask you live in to hide your emotions?
+But on the outside, you have to be solid while you groove in and out of each work day.
+Wearing a mask to reduce your risk of exposure to COVID-19 was one thing, but wearing guarded armor to hide your emotions and protect your manhood, like what?
+That's exhausting.

-We avoid emotions because that's what many traditional ideals of patriarchal masculinity have trained us to do.
+Masking, hiding, and avoiding your emotions is fake, self-destructive, and relationally harmful.
+We avoid emotions because that's what many traditional ideals of masculinity have trained us to do - "Be a Man".

-You know that you often feel emotionally overwhelmed, but you don't say anything to anyone.
-And, if someone asks what's up, then you say "I don't want to talk about it".
+You feel emotionally overwhelmed, but you don't say anything about it to anyone.
+And, if someone asks what's up, then you may say, "I don't want to talk about it".

-We want to help, and we can understand why you'd rather avoid it.
-Slow down a second.
-Breathe deeply.
+We want you to feel, heal, and grow in a safe space, and we can understand why you'd rather just fix it or avoid it.

-Men are more likely to experience anger, stress, anxiety, depression, and low self-esteem when their gender status (i.e., “manhood”) is called into question.
+Men are more likely to experience anger, stress, anxiety, depression, and low self-esteem when their gender status (i.e., “manhood”) is called into question, and so men put on their guarded armor and pretend to be OK in their everyday performance for other people, proving that they're "man enough" to handle it.

-But, here's the problem - being stoic and unemotional, drinking booze, smoking, getting high, sleeping it off, over-eating, over-working, over-exercising, and being tough - they're all examples of emotional avoidance, which actually creates additional & unintended stress.
+Here's another problem.
+The defense may help a little bit.
+But the truth is that being stoic and unemotional, drinking booze, smoking, getting high, sleeping it off, over-eating, over-working, over-exercising, having risky sex, depending on pornography and masturbation, and being tough - they're all examples of emotional avoidance and self-medication - unhealthy coping mechanisms - which, often, actually creates additional & unintended stress.

-Unfortunately, avoidance of emotions is a common factor that contributes to internalized attacks against the Self (e.g., anxiety, depression, shame, negative self-image, etc.) and also externalized attacks toward other people (physical, sexual, and verbal aggression).
+Unfortunately, emotional avoidance is a common factor that contributes to internalized attacks against the Self (e.g., anxiety, depression, shame, negative self-image, etc.) and also externalized attacks toward other people (physical, sexual, and verbal aggression).

 We can help you slow down, tune in, and sort things out.

-Working with a mindful and inclusive therapist can give you the safe space, outlet & sounding board, and therapeutic support that you need to untangle all of your thoughts, emotions, and defense behaviors while we unburden the parts of you that need time and space to be seen, heard, and understood without judgment.
+Working with a mindful therapist can give you the safe space, secure outlet, and professional support that you need to untangle all of your thoughts, emotions, and defense behaviors while we unburden the parts of you that need time and space to be seen, heard, and understood without judgment as you feel, heal, and grow.

 what to expect: